-Now that I’m no longer applying for jobs in academia, I feel free to say this: I don’t like what the Virginia Woolf industry has done to the scholarly study of women writers.
+After I stopped applying for jobs in academia, I felt free to say this in public: I don’t like what the Virginia Woolf industry has done to the scholarly study of women writers.
 I should also say that, while I don’t much like her novels, Woolf’s essays have influenced me, and I reread them for pleasure.
-I’ve also used things that she has written to support my own arguments in scholarly writing, but (and again, I feel free to say this now I’m no longer in the marketplace) I did this deliberately because, in my field, attaching one’s arguments to the name of Woolf is an effective way to have them taken seriously.
+I’ve also used things that she has written to support my own arguments in scholarly writing, but (and again, I felt free to say this once I was no longer in the marketplace) I did this deliberately because, in my field, attaching one’s arguments to the name of Woolf is an effective way to have them taken seriously.
 Woolf sells.
 Adding Woolf to your CV will help your career.
 Linking a bit of Woolf to what you’re writing on an author of the same sex or period or theme or nationality or shoe size: this is a standard academic tactic.
 Look at the MLA bibliography of scholarly work published in the humanities, and marvel at how often Woolf’s name (not necessarily her arguments, or her writing) appears.
 It is ridiculous.
 It is statistically improbable.
 It is also damaging.

 I’m pretty sure the same could be said of Shakespeare in Early Modern studies, or Charlotte Bronte in work on the Victorian novel.
 Every scholarly field has its big names whose work towers over the rest, and are truly influential, and there are undoubtedly other examples of figures whose work has been made over-influential.
 For scholars working on anglophone literature of the twentieth century (and probably some areas outwith that), ‘Virginia Woolf’ has become that name.
 I’m not disputing the worth of her novels, short stories, essays, reviews, or her letters and diaries (whether she wrote these for posterity or not, they’re treated as canon, just like her fiction), or whether these should or should not be studied.
 My problem is with the industry, the collective worship at the shrine of Woolf that is a self-sustaining academic construct.